JeffreyShran/goJeffgo/README.md

 Debian golang version is always behind, this short shell script will pull the latest direct from Google.

-Tested on the following running bash:
+Tested with success on the following systems:

-* Debian GNU/Linux-amd64 10 (buster) on DigitalOcean with a *permanent* root user.
-* Debian GNU/Linux-amd64 10 (buster) on WSL2 with a *non permanent* root user.
+* Debian GNU/Linux-amd64 10 (buster) on WSL2 (bash) with a normal (non-root) user.

 ## Getting Started